saltyorg/docs/docs/community/settings.md

 17. TautulliX role, provide a list of "X's"
     For each listed item a Tautulli instance will be created and the item set to the subdomain.

-18. TransmissionVPN

-19. TransmissionX role, provide a list of "X's"
+18. TransmissionX role, provide a list of "X's"
     For each listed item a Transmission instance will be created and the item set to the subdomain.

-20. Unifi